-Dementia is the term used to describe the symptoms of a group of illnesses that cause a progressive decline in a person’s functioning.
-There are a variety of causes.
+Dementia is the term used to describe the symptoms of a number of illnesses that affect the brain.
+It is not one specific disease.
 The most common cause of dementia is Alzheimer’s disease.

 Dementia can happen to anybody